EdinUser/YouTubeLocalHistory/docs/DETAILED_GUIDE.md

   - *System*: Follows your computer's theme
   - *Light*: Always use light theme
   - *Dark*: Always use dark theme
-- **Quick toggle**: Click the theme button in the popup header
+- **Quick toggle**: Click the theme button in the popup header to switch between light and dark modes instantly.

 **Overlay Customization:**
 - **Overlay Title**: Text shown on video thumbnails (max 12 characters)
   - Default: "viewed"
   - Examples: "seen", "watched", "✓", "done"
+  - Changes apply immediately to all overlays
-- **Overlay Color**: Color of the progress bar
+- **Overlay Color**: Color of the progress bar and overlay label
   - Options: Blue, Red, Green, Purple, Orange
-  - See live preview as you change colors
+  - See a live preview as you change colors
 - **Overlay Label Size**: Size of the text and progress bar
   - Options: Small, Medium, Large, Extra Large
   - Affects both text size and progress bar thickness
+  - Pick based on your screen size and preference

 **Data Management:**
 - **Auto-clean Period**: Automatically remove old history